Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6750 1GB should in theory perform quite a bit faster than the GeForce GT 440 3GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6750 1GB will be 48% faster than the GeForce GT 440 3GB overall, because of its greater data rate. (explain)

-Texel RateThe Radeon HD 6750 1GB will be quite a bit (approximately 83%) better at anisotropic filtering than the GeForce GT 440 3GB. (explain)
+Texel RateThe Radeon HD 6750 1GB is a lot (approximately 83%) better at anisotropic filtering than the GeForce GT 440 3GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GT 440 3GB is the winner, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GT 440 3GB is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison